Why Are My Dog’s Ears Brown Inside?

 Causes of Brown Ear Discharge in Dogs

-The brown discoloration you’re seeing has several potential causes:
+So, why are your dog’s ears brown inside?
+The brown gunk in your dog’s ear you’re seeing has several potential causes:

-- Excessive earwax: This is the most likely reason for brown buildup in your pup’s ears.
+- Excessive earwax: This is the most likely reason for the brown gunk in your dog’s ears.
 Earwax production is completely normal and nothing to be concerned about.
 However, too much wax can lead to an ear infection, so watch out for other signs, such as scratching and rubbing of the ears, frequent head shaking, or redness and swelling.

 - Fungal ear infection: A dark brown discharge with a pungent, musty odor most likely indicates a fungal or yeast infection.
 This is often caused by excessive moisture buildup in the ears.

 - Ear mites: Crusty, blackish-brown buildup resembling coffee grounds in your dog’s ears is a sign of ear mites, tiny insects that can make your pup’s ears their home.
 Left untreated, ear mites could make your pet go deaf!

 - Outer ear infection: Also known as otitis externa, an outer ear infection is characterized by a yellow, waxy, or reddish-brown discharge.
 Such infections can be caused by allergies, polyps, or any of the above problems.

 Treat Your Dog’s Ear Infection

 Ear inspections in dogs most commonly make an appearance during the summer and winter months.
 If you suspect an infection of any kind, visit Germantown Vet for diagnosis and treatment.
 Our trained veterinarians will look into your pup’s ear canals with a special tool called an otoscope to diagnose the cause of the brown discharge.
 We’ll also check for secondary infections that may have developed.